 A digital music stand is a device specifically designed for music display.
-It comprising of an all-in-one PC with touchscreen, floor stand with mount, page turning pedal and runs Power Music Professional.
-Cambron sell a range of digital music stands called MusicOne.
+It comprises of an all-in-one PC with touchscreen, floor stand with mount, page turning pedal and runs Power Music Professional.
+We sell a range of digital music stands called MusicOne.
+MusicOne 16 and 20 are all-in one PCs.
+MusicOne 22, 24 and 27 use a NUC or Stick mini PC.
+They are mains powered with has ultra-quiet fans.
+The 16 and 20 can be run off an external battery pack for 5 - 10 hours.

-MusicOne Pad has a 10.1 inch screen, is battery powered and is a silent PC.